unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseNavigationView.md

 * If the route name specified represents a `Page` element, a `Frame` will be created upon navigation to host the `Page` element.
 This `Frame` will be added to the visual tree in order to support subsequent navigation to other `Page` elements.

-* Because the navigation service maintains an instance of the view, users can leave this new `LoginPage` and return to it _without_ losing any state such as an email address or password they have already entered.
+* Because the navigation service maintains an instance of the view, users can leave this new `ProductsPage` to view item details and return to it _without_ losing any state such as a product filter they have already specified.

 * Now, you have written a UI layout capable of navigating to views with `NavigationView`.
 Your completed `MainPage.xaml` should look like the code example below.